Interpreting San Rock Art

 Introduction to interpreting San Rock Art

-The three most significant elements or items in their art were firstly Eland, then Rhebuck and then human-like images.
-This section briefly introduces some of their most famous images or symbols depicted in their frescos.
-This article will be embroidered on further in the near future:
+The three most significant elements or items in their art were Eland, Rhebuck, and human-like images.
+This section briefly introduces some of their most famous pictures or symbols depicted in their frescos.

 • Rhebuck.
 The San believed that this buck had links to rain.
 Shamans would very often paint Rhebuck when they were imploring their ancestors to bring rain in times of drought;

 • Therianthropic and elongated human images.
-This nation believed that they morphed with animals when they entered the spiritual realm.
+The notion that they morphed with animals when they entered the spiritual realm.
 The theory is that these images represented the experiences of Shamans when they entered the spiritual world.

 Interpreting San Rock Art.

-The Drakensberg the World’s largest repository of San rock art.
+The Drakensberg one of the world’s largest repositories of San rock art.
 (Photo: James Seymour)

 Other symbols and their meanings